Hargeisa: Education

 Various primary schools and nurseries are located in Hargeisa.
 There are several state-run and privately owned secondary and high schools in the city.
 Among these are the SOS Sheikh Secondary School, Abaarso School of Science and Technology, Hargeisa Technical School, Salaama Secondary School, and Smart Secondary School, the latter of which is the pre-eminent secondary institution in the area, about 8 mi west of Hargeisa.

-The city is home to a number of colleges and universities including the University of Hargeisa, Admas University College, Somaliland University of Technology, Gollis University, New Generation University, Hope University and Marodijeh International University.
+The city is home to a number of colleges and universities including the University of Hargeisa, Admas University College, Somaliland University of Technology, Frantz Fanon University, Gollis University, New Generation University, Hope University and Marodijeh International University.
 The Edna Adan Maternity Hospital offers nursing programmes to students.
 The Institute for Practical Research and Training specializes in (applied) research and training.